 All students are expected to maintain progress toward achievement of their academic goals.
 Students who do not comply with academic standing requirements at SVCC are subject to academic alert, supervision, suspension, or dismissal.
 For academic standing, a student's cumulative GPA includes courses numbered 100 or above taken at SVCC and any course work transferred from other colleges.
 The cumulative GPA excludes developmental and adult basic education courses.
 Term courses include courses below 100 level (developmental courses), transfer credit, and pass/fail courses.

-To be good academic standing, students must maintain a cumulative GPA of 2.0 or higher AND complete 49% of term courses each semester.
+To be in good academic standing, students must maintain a cumulative GPA of 2.0 or higher AND complete 49% of term courses each semester.
 Students who do not maintain good academic standing will be required to enroll to CSS 100 (Student Success Skills), limit total credits per semester, and register with advisor approval.